 While fraud in healthcare is widely recognised as a major problem (since it usually gets the headlines), it is just one part of the broader Fraud, Waste, Abuse and Error (FWAE).

-Overall there are several positive benefits for healthcare organisations, to effectively applying AI to FWAE:
+The positive benefits for healthcare organisations of effectively applying AI to FWAE include:

-However, there have been many recent advancements in AI (particularly in NLP and Data Science) that allow us to apply more advanced techniques to these problems.
+It's important to note that addressing FWAE is not simple.
+It is an extremely complex problem, but there have been many recent advancements in AI (particularly in NLP and Data Science) that allow us to apply more advanced techniques.

 3. Solving EHR Interoperability

 Another major issue within healthcare is fragmented patient records across incompatible EHR systems.
-This impedes care coordination and increases costs, as the following statistics show:
+This impedes care coordination and increases costs:

 AI offers some promising solutions: